 The leftover magic water was only enough to restore Aquaria’s cure herbs (which was nice because we had chewed through our supply of Potions like we were on a Red Bull stampede).
 There was no alternative for Ben and Phoebe at that point, and we had to go do what we should have done in the first place: gone after the Water Crystal to the north.
 In between Aquaria and the Crystal was Falls Basin, a quick speed bump of an map almost as small as Level Forest.

-The place was populated by Lamias that turned into little bitty snakes when you attacked them (which is how we got our cute before the internet).
+The place was populated by Lamias that turned into little bitty snakes when you attacked them.
 The dungeon itself was built around a single, extended puzzle: to move pillars around at ground level so that they could serve as jumping platforms from above.
 This isn’t quite as easy as it seems, partially because of the 2/3rds perspective, but mostly because you need to clue in to re-using pillars to beat the dungeon.
 Even this game can be clever from time to time.
 Too bad the game will never really be this clever again, and we’ll only see these mobile jump platforms once more in the entire game.
 At least they know not to overplay their hand?

 I guess she was enjoying the faceplant because she woke up after the fight simply gleeful to blow up the wall behind the Snow Crab with her personal stash of Jumbo Bombs.
 So you were carrying heavy plate, a fur cape, battle claws, a longbow, a quiver of arrows, and Jumbo Bombs?
 I think our blonde friend here is actually Link.
 Phoebe gives Ben the Jumbo Bombs for free, one-upping Tristam in the friend department.
 While I’m irritated she didn’t tell us she had these bombs earlier, and confused about her having exactly as many as us so that they could replace ours, I’m just baffled and amused by this aspect of her personality.
 And no, this isn’t the only time she does something like this with explosives.
 Everyone needs a hobby.
 A highly professional Red Mage / Barbarian / uncontrollable demolitions expert?
 Dissidia candidate, please!

-Like most upgrades to Ben’s inventory, the Jumbo Bombs actually replaces the old Explosives weapon entirely, which takes some player agency out of the picture but really is just replicating what you’d be doing on your own (now, to make this system viable, the Claw weapons all had to inflict the same status effects as the weaker ones.
+Like most upgrades to Ben’s inventory, the Jumbo Bombs actually replaces the old Explosives weapon entirely, which takes some player agency out of the picture but if you think about it is just replicating what you’d be doing on your own (now, to make this system viable, the Claw weapons all had to inflict the same status effects as the weaker ones, and armour had to have the same resistances.
 That’s silly).

 By the way, once you rescue the Water Crystal, the Aquarian quarter of the map is going to melt.
 An unfortunate consequence of Falls Basin’s frozen décor is that you can’t return to it once it’s melted, potentially costing you the Heal Spell!
 Make sure to grab it!

-Between Falls Basin and the Ice Pyramid that housed the Water Crystal was another Battlefield, featuring “Desert Hags,” aka “the FFLIII dev team still doesn’t want to use the term ‘Sahuagin’ and I can’t blame them.”
-Yes, it’s a Water Hag recolour (remember the Water Hags from FFIII?)… except Water Hags haven’t shown up in this game yet and only show up later, so which one is the recolour?
+Between Falls Basin and the Ice Pyramid that housed the Water Crystal was another Battlefield, featuring “Desert Hags.”
+It takes a few steps to explain this name.
+You see, like in FFLIII, this game later features Water Hags, aka “the FFLIII dev team still doesn’t want to use the term ‘Sahuagin’ and I can’t blame them.”
+The Desert Hags are arguably their recolour, despite appearing earlier.
 After a lexical debate with the Desert Hags, with axes, we hit up the Pyramid proper (with axes).
 There, we found two statues built into alcoves in the wall, and Ben got an idea on how to interact with the blue statue but then… didn’t say how to do so.
-Back in the day this baffled me, not just because it’s poorly written but because you have to use your sword to hit the switch, even though you’ve had the sword since the start of the game and it’s shown no sign that it’s a useful tool for any out-of-combat task.
-While we’re on the subject, swords aren’t very useful weapons besides!
+Back in the day this baffled me, not just because it’s poorly written but because you have to use your sword to hit the switch, even though you’ve had the sword since the start of the game and it’s shown no sign that it’s a useful tool for any out-of-combat task!
+While we’re on the subject, swords aren’t very useful weapons besides.
 Nothing in the game is weak against swords and swords never gain any special powers.
 Unless your sword is your very best, bleeding edge weapon, it might as well be left in the sheath!

 Hitting the switch with our ten-foot pole substitute opened the front doors, but the dungeon beyond seemed empty.
-This meshed with an Aquarian warning that the monsters were invisible, so Kyle and I went looking for a way to make them reappear.
+This meshed with an Aquarian warning that the monsters in this dungeon would be invisible, so Kyle and I went looking for a way to make them reappear.

 Having forgotten most of the dungeon over the years, I was surprised to find just how complicated it really was.
 It’s maze-like, but since this game has no random encounters, it was allowed to get even twistier than you’d normally see in an RPG dungeon.
 The fact that the mazes spanned multiple floors made it even more complicated.
 Or maybe I’m just pissed that we walked into so many dead end branches.
 It got worse in how Phoebe started to run low on arrows.
 I was kicking myself for that, because I had proposed we go in and out of Libra Shrine to restock on arrows before we went to the Pyramid in the first place, but had changed my mind.
 Luckily, just as we were going to empty her quiver, we started to find reloads until she was nearly full again.